-To draw the grid of checkboxes, you either can use a element (see Chapter 13) or simply put them all in the same element and put
+To draw the grid of checkboxes, you either can use a element (see Chapter 13) or simply put them all in the same element and put (line break) elements between the rows.

 Project: A Paint Program

 Rectangles

 You can use relativePos to find the corner corresponding to the start of the mouse drag.
 Figuring out where the drag ends can be done with trackDrag or by registering your own event handler.